sendz/sendz.github.io/_posts/2016-10-11-opensuse-asia-summit-2016-yogyakarta-indonesia.markdown

 At the end of the day, I watched the video from second day activities, and it made me cry, why?
 Because of our hard work, we successfully managed this event till the last day!

+Please click image below to see the video!

 [![Highlight openSUSE Asia Summit 2016 Yogyakarta DAY 2](http://img.youtube.com/vi/o1tNvUtSm_U/0.jpg)](http://www.youtube.com/watch?v=o1tNvUtSm_U)

 ## Conclusion